hanpari/sovereign/source/02/052_drama.md

 "Recognize you?
 Why would I ...
 No, wait ...
 The demoness?"

+THIRTY FIVE AGO

 When Gromov was about fifteen, he bought a comic book, attracted to the devil-like female protagonist on its cover.
 With a romance between a superhero and villainess, the book was by no means special, but it managed to impress the teenage boy greatly.

-In its final scene, the hero refused to lead an invasion to the mortal world.
+In its final scene, the hero refuses to lead an invasion to the mortal world.

 Young Gromov disagreed vehemently.